 It has been said that you are your own worst enemy.
-This is true when the mind is wild, untamed and weak, like people blaming the knife for being dull when they don’t take care of it, don’t hone the knife regularly and don’t ever get it sharpened.
+This is true when the mind is wild, untamed and weak.
+But this is like people blaming the knife for being dull when they don’t hone it regularly and never get it sharpened.

 After finances and mental wellness, I don’t have a general recommendation on what to prioritize next.
 It mostly depends on what you need and what you think you need, which aren’t always the same.

-5. It is called a barbell strategy because of how the money is split up.
+2. It is called a barbell strategy because of how the money is split up.
 A lot of money invested conservatively, a small amount invested in high risk, with little to no investments in the middle.
 Although this analogy is not perfect as there is a significantly higher amount invested conservatively, the idea is that the amount made from the high risk side has the potential to make a similar amount of money—albeit with far less capital—than the conservative side. [return to text]

-6. You can be fat and healthy or skinny and unhealthy.
+3. You can be fat and healthy or skinny and unhealthy.
 If you have extra fat on you and are happy about it, there’s not much of a need to lose it.
 However, if you aren’t happy about the extra pounds, then let’s help you get rid of it. [return to text]

-9. If you’re problem is getting “friend-zoned” and you think you’re good at making friends but bad at escalating from there, you’re interpersonal skills are probably not as good as you think.
+5. If you’re problem is getting “friend-zoned” and you think you’re good at making friends but bad at escalating from there, you’re interpersonal skills are probably not as good as you think.
 There can be a whole host of factors that lead to people getting friend-zoned that are based in interpersonal skills—romance just brings it out more—like neediness, lack of self-esteem and lack of self-care.
 Then there are more romantic aspects like not being attune to sexual energy, sexual repression, and objectification—how can you be so “in love” with someone who does not feel similarly towards you?
 This is not being “in love” this is being infatuated, you are in love with the idea not the person. [return to text]